 I received positive feedback from those that Simon talked to, many of whom had gone on to reflect on the discussion and challenge previous assumptions.
 This fresh perspective and testing of any 'group think' was of real benefit.

 So too were his insights.
 At the end of his internship, Simon offered me thoughts and ideas on the value he could take back and implement into the policing model, but also where it could enhance our own delivery.

 Overall, he stressed how much the learning experience has benefited his personal development – perhaps more so than conventional classroom teaching.
 This is very much consistent with BP's ethos, which adopts a range of experiential approaches as part of blending learning.

-Viki Crorken is an inspector with Lancashire Constabulary and began a nine month secondment to the Co-Operative Group in September 2017.
-Viki has taken on the role of National Business Crime Partnership Lead and will be working from Co-Op HQ in Manchester.
-She will be engaging with and influencing the Home Office, Police Service, British Retail Crime Consortium and others to support innovative ideas that drive the Co-Ops vision of safer, stronger communities.
+Viki Crorken is an inspector with Lancashire Constabulary and began a nine month secondment to the Co-operative Group in September 2017.
+Victoria has taken on the role of National Business Crime Partnership Lead and is working from Co-Op HQ in Manchester.
+She is engaging with and influencing the Home Office, Police Service, British Retail Crime Consortium and others to support innovative ideas that drive the Co-ops vision of safer, stronger communities.

-For Viki it is a great opportunity to really understand the retails sectors approach to crime, develop business acumen and build a strong network outside policing.
-In return the Co- Operative group are able to exploit Viki extensive policing experience to drive forward their own business aims.
+For Victoria it is a great opportunity to really understand the retails sectors approach to crime, develop business acumen and build a strong network outside policing.
+In return the Co- operative Group are able to exploit Victoria extensive policing experience to drive forward their own business aims.